coutableN/node-chat/README.md

 ## Functions

-If you want to custom the nodeChat, you need to know the functions and events under the hood :
+If you want to custom the node-chat-js, you need to know the functions and events under the hood :

 ### Client

-**nodeChat client IO event listeners**
+**node-chat-js client IO event listeners**
 * updateClientNumber
 * message
 * messageFromAdmin